-For retirees with Tier One service, the Plan allows for an annual guaranteed cost of living adjustment (COLA) equal to 2% payable on October 1, plus an additional variable COLA equal to up to 1% if Plan earnings are sufficient (as certified by the Plan's actuary).
+For retirees with Tier One service, the Plan allows for an annual guaranteed cost of living adjustment (COLA) for retirements on or after October 1, 2021 equal to 3% payable on October 1, plus an additional variable COLA equal to up to 1% if Plan earnings are sufficient (as certified by the Plan's actuary); the cost of living (COLA) adjustment for retirements prior to October 1, 2021 with Tier One service is 2%.
 The COLA is payable to each retiree who has been retired for at least one year at the time of the COLA payment (October 1).
 All retirees and their beneficiaries are eligible for the COLA once they have been retired for one year.